radokristof/MMM-MyCommute/README.md

 It shows your commute time using Google's Directions API (requires an API Key from Google).

-It is a fork of [jclarke0000's work](https://github.com/jclarke0000/MMM-MyCommute/)
+It is a fork of [qistoph's work](https://github.com/qistoph/MMM-MyCommute).
+My most modifications are merged into the original repository, however there might be differences.

 ![Screenshot](/screenshots/MMM-MyCommute-screenshot.png?raw=true "Screenshot")

+## Updating

+In a recent change the parameter `apikey` (no capitcal k) was renamed to `apiKey` (capital K).
+Please make sure, after updating you apply this change in your config.js too.

 ## Installation